Riley-Py/UWaterloo-Work/EARTH 121/Week 4/Rock Classification.md

 	- *Igneous rocks* - formed by crystalization of magma in subsurface or lava on Earth's surface
 	- *Sedimentary rocks* - formed by [[Introduction to the Rock Cycle|lithification]] and cementation of sediments (products of pre-existing igneous, sedimentary, or metamorphic rock)
 	- *Metamorphic rock* - formed by heat, pressure, or chemically active fluids (*metamorphism*)

+### Characteristics of the Different Rock Types

+#### Igneous Rock
+- Interlocking mineral crystals (crystalline texture) in hand sample
+	- Can be any grain size
+- Intrusive bodies that cut across layers of bedrock (i.e. dyke) in outcrop

+#### Sedimentary Rock
+- Individual particles of fragmented minerals, rocks, and potentially fossils held together by